- 1. What is Instagram algorithm?

 This had an immediate effect on the algorithms.
 Since then, thoughtful discussions in comments, reactions on Stories, reshares became more valuable than bare liking for Instagram ranking algorithms.

-Likes are continuing to disappear up to now in different countries.
+New Instagram algorithm is continuing to hide likes up to now in different countries.
 Users can tap a heart under the post they like, they even can see people who liked it, but there is no number of them.
 You can manually count likes, if you have a lot of time.

 Also, Instagram uses image recognition technology, which is similar to tag search.
 Now, you shouldn’t tag a cat under the photo: the app understands it’s there and shows to people who may like it.